 Perhaps the most popular educational experience at RIMS is the interaction with our bottlenose dolphins (Tursiops truncatus).
 Authorization of the Honduran government permits RIMS to work with these animals for education and research.
 The animals are currently housed in two extremely spacious lagoon enclosures, which link the animals to the local ecosystem.
-Ongoing behavioral studies and medical and morphometric data has been collected since the facility opened.
-With this information, a database has been established whereby the health, growth patterns and characteristics unique to the bottlenose dolphins at our facility are being monitored.
+Ongoing behavioral studies and medical and morphometric data have been collected since the facility opened.
+With this information, a database has been established whereby the health, growth patterns, and characteristics unique to the bottlenose dolphins at our facility are being monitored.

 Dolphin Communication Project

 RIMS is currently involved in a joint project with Dr. Kathleen Dudzinski of the Dolphin Communication Project.
 The goal of this project is to shed light on how dolphins communicate and the meaning of their interactions.
 The study uses specially developed underwater video and acoustic recording equipment that localizes the sound sources of individual dolphins and facilitates examination for any relationships between dolphin sounds and behaviors.

 Dr. Andreas Fahlman Ph.D. received his degree from Canadian University and studied ways to reduce decompression sickness with the US Navy.
 He has studied marine mammals in Scotland, the subarctic, and the U.S. He is presently at Texas A&M University studying the respiratory system of marine mammals in hopes of designing collaborative research with the open water dolphin programs at RIMS.

 Open Water Program